Oh y’all!! I’m so excited to share this pastalaya recipe. It’s one of my all time favorites and it’s a dish I’ve made for our friends countless times!

 - 1 tablespoon Kitchen Bouquet

-- Season chicken with Tony’s and cook on a heavy bottomed skillet or cast iron for 8 minutes on medium-high, then flip and cook for another 8 on medium.
+- Season chicken with Tony’s and cook in a dutch oven or cast irons skillet for 8 minutes on medium-high, then flip and cook for another 8 on medium.
 Remove from pan, let cool, and then cut into small pieces.

-- Add to a 5 quart (or larger) Dutch oven and brown sausage for 10 minutes.
-Remove from pan and blot grease from the pan and the meat.
+- Add sausage to the Dutch oven and brown for 10 minutes, stirring occasionally.
+Remove from pan and blot grease from the sausage.

-- Add beef bouillon cubes, minced garlic, Tony’s, hot sauce, and Kitchen Bouquet and cook down for 5 minutes.
+- Add beef bouillon cubes, garlic powder, Tony’s, hot sauce, and Kitchen Bouquet and cook down for 5 minutes.
 (Crumbling bouillons before adding to the pot helps to cook down)

 - Add in cream of chicken and meats and stir to combine

-- Add in water and stir to combine
+- Add in water and stir to combine, bring to boil.

-- Add in pasta and stir to combine, making sure that all pasta is either under liquid or touching liquid.
+- Add in pasta and stir to make sure all noodles are touching the liquid

-- Remove from oven and let sit for 10 minutes covered
+- Turn off fire, cover completely and let sit for 10 minutes.